Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: Color choice is not “colorblind safe” (inaccessible to people with color vision deficiencies).
-Use Viz Palette or Chroma to test palette.
+__Description__: Color choice should be “colorblind safe” (distinguishable to people with color vision deficiencies).
+Use tools like Viz Palette or Chroma to test the chart's color palette.
 Must not have major warnings on either.

 __Good example__: [https://blog.datawrapper.de/colorblindness-part1/](https://blog.datawrapper.de/colorblindness-part1/)